Weekends at last: Taiwan workers to get 2 days off a week

 “There may be more emphasis in Taiwan now on leisure, but if you don’t work, how can you afford that lifestyle?” said Wang Ya-wen, 35, who works for a manufacturing company with fluctuating orders she says the management cannot always control.
 “If you don’t get your work done, it’s always on your mind.”

-Taiwan workers and regulators also share the same concern over karoshi, or death from overwork, that is prompting stricter regulation of overtime in Japan.
+But increasingly, Taiwan workers and regulators are showing concern over the risk of karoshi, or death from overwork.

 “The reason we need this law is to make sure employees are not tired and overworked,” said Wang Chin-jung, a senior Labor Ministry official.
 “We think employers should adjust their own policies.”

-The latest change drew protests because it involved giving up seven holidays that were declared just this year as an interim measure to allow more time off.
+Some groups protested the changes because they involve giving up seven holidays that were declared just this year as an interim measure to allow more time off.

 About 3,000 trade union activists rallied outside parliament on Oct.
 25 demanding to keep the new holidays.
 Some tried to break into the legislative compound, clashing with police.
 In later protests demonstrators lobbed stink bombs.
 At a Dec.
 2 demonstration, protesters doused a lawmaker with water and wrestled him to the ground.